 - If at year end there is not enough profit to cover the dividends that have been taken, these will be classed as a Director’s loan and will need to be paid back, or taxed.

 During our initial meeting we will discuss your specific circumstances and work out the right salary mix for you and your business.
 And it could be that mix changes as your business grows and becomes more stable too.
 And depending on how many directors and employees you have it could be different too!

 We also monitor your figures quarterly as part of our quarterly reporting as standard, so we can keep an eye on your dividend levels to ensure you don’t take more than you have in profits after corporation tax.
 We can then adjust the salary/dividend mix so we can stop you taking too much before it becomes an issue.

-If you want to know more about how we can help you get the right salary to dividend mix, or any part of your accounts, pop over to our Work With Us Page.
-Complete the quick questionnaire, then at the end there is the link to book a discovery call with us.
+If you want to know more about how we can help you get the right salary to dividend mix, or any part of your accounts, pop over to our Get Started Page.
+Complete the quick questionnaire to book a discovery call with us.

 For more on the thresholds check out gov.uk